 Todd also recognizes the value in providing increased access to early childhood education in Pennsylvania.
 In the legislature, he introduced social impact financing also known as “Pay for Success” to expand access to pre-k in Pennsylvania while saving tax dollars.
 Recognizing our state’s budget constraints, this approach to expanding access to early learning would not only be timely, but it would be fiscally responsible, allowing private-sector investors to invest in programs for our children that save taxpayer dollars down the road.

 Other legislation Todd has authored legislation aimed at improving education in Pennsylvania include:

 - Transferring $250 million in corporate welfare to school districts like ours that received less than 35 percent of their funding from the Commonwealth

 - Allowing for additional options to save for higher education by expanding the permissible uses of “529 plans” for higher education expenses.

-Following the announcement that the military had contaminated the Horsham Township public water system, Todd was the first public official to demand the federal government fulfill its obligations to our community by providing carbon filters to remove all detectable levels of contaminants from our drinking water, blood tests so we can understand the nature and extent of any exposure to harmful chemicals and a health study to understand what, if any, health risks we face as a result of this exposure.
+Following the announcement that the military had contaminated the Horsham Township public water system with dangerous PFAS chemicals, Todd was the first public official to demand the federal government fulfill its obligations to our community by providing carbon filters to remove all detectable levels of contaminants from our drinking water, blood tests so we can understand the nature and extent of any exposure to harmful chemicals and a health study to understand what, if any, health risks we face as a result of this exposure.